Death of Subhas Chandra Bose: Further conspiracies

-Perspectives on durability of legends

 According to historians Christopher Bayly and Tim Harper:

 The legend of 'Netaji' Bose's survival helped bind together the defeated INA.
 In Bengal it became an assurance of the province's supreme importance in the liberation of the motherland.
 It sustained the morale of many across India and Southeast Asia who deplored the return of British power or felt alienated from the political settlement finally achieved by Gandhi and Nehru.

 Amid all this, Joyce Chapman Lebra, wrote in 2008:

 The Japanese have always wished to return the ashes to Bengal, as they believe that a soul will not rest in peace until the ashes are brought home.
 The prospect of having Netaji's ashes in Bengal, however, has been known to incite rioting, as happened one year at the annual 23 January convention at the Netaji Research Bureau in Calcutta.
 Hot-headed young Bengali radicals broke into the convention hall where Fujiwara, the founder of the INA, was to address the assemblage and shouted abuse at him.
 Apparently some newspaper had published a rumour that Fujiwara had brought Netaji's ashes back.

-Inquiries
+Reports and inquiries

 Figgess Report 1946

 Confronted with rumours about Bose, which had begun to spread within days of his death, the Supreme Allied Command, South-east Asia, under Mountbatten, tasked Colonel (later Sir) John Figgess, an intelligence officer, with investigating Bose's death.
 Figgess's report, submitted on 25 July 1946, however, was confidential, being work done in Indian Political Intelligence (IPI), a partially secret branch of the Government of India.
 Figgess was interviewed in the 1980s by Leonard A. Gordon and confirmed writing the report.
 In 1997, the British Government made most of the IPI files available for public viewing in the India Office Records of the British Library.
 However, the Figgess report was not among them.
 A photocopy of the Figess report was soon anonymously donated for public viewing to the British Library in the European manuscripts collection, as Eur.
 MSS. c 785.
 Good candidates for the donor, according to Leonard Gordon, are Figgess himself, who had died in 1997, or more likely another British intelligence officer in wartime India, Hugh Toye, the author of a book (Toye 1959).